 Add fabric to the top of the batting and staple.

 The next step in the Repair Dining Room Chair was to add the fabric layer.
 I did the same steps as for the batting.

 Then I cut the excess fabric off the batting and the fabric layer.

 You can then put on a thin layer of mesh that will cover the edges if you want.
 I felt that it was not necessary because the material wasn't noticeable.

 And here are the final products.
 It took about 8 hours to do all six chairs, and I had help from my son and husband.
 It can be done as a weekend project.

 I love the pattern.
 Don't you?
 We are now ready for the company over the holidays.
 I can't wait.

-What project do you need to get done before company comes over?
+What project do you need to get done before the company comes over?
 Please share your comments below.

-Please note these are affiliate links through Amazon and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.
+Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.